 Here are five common myths associated with food poisoning:

 1. You got food poisoning from your most recent meal.

 When you start experiencing food poisoning symptoms, the first question you typically ask is: “What did I eat most recently?”
 However, often, your most recent meal might not be the one to blame.
 The toxins that cause food poisoning could be produced in your intestines for days or weeks.
 So, what you ate most recently may not have caused your food poisoning.

 This is simply not true.
 According to recent studies of food-related illnesses, produce caused the greatest number of individual food-borne illnesses.
 This means that food poisoning is not only caused by meat but could be caused by leafy greens and vegetable as well.
 In fact, an e. coli outbreak in romaine lettuce has been linked to 286 illnesses across 286 states and 11 hospitalizations.

 3. Looks don’t tell the whole story.

 You cannot gauge whether or not food is properly cooked just by eyeballing it.
 It is important to cook the food to a safe internal thermometer and do so by using a food thermometer.
 You may also be able to use a temperature chart for a complete list of safe internal temperatures.

 4. Refrigerated or frozen food doesn’t cause food poisoning.

 While refrigeration and freezing may be able to relay pathogen reproduction on food, they don’t completely stop in.
 Bacteria may still grow at refrigerator temperatures.
-Be sure to reheat leftovers and make sure their internal temperature reaches 165 degrees Fahrenheit before you eat them.
+Be sure to reheat leftovers and ensure their internal temperature reaches 165 degrees Fahrenheit before eating them.